tarwn/lessthandot-hugo/blogs/content/posts/2014-06-03-availability-groups-setup-and-configuration-from-a-to-z.md

 The following steps are used to configure the cluster containing the four logical servers that have the failover clustering features installed.

-On a local computer with Failover Manager installed, or one of the servers that will be in the cluster, click Start&#8211;>Administrative Tools&#8211;>Failover Cluster Manager.
+On a local computer with Failover Manager installed, or one of the servers that will be in the cluster, click Start–>Administrative Tools–>Failover Cluster Manager.

 (The Failover Cluster Manager can also be opened by using the MMC snap-in.)